wso2/docs-is/en/docs/setup/migrating-what-has-changed.md

 ## Configurations for managing OIDC consent flow

 With WSO2 IS 5.10.0, two new properties shown below were introduced to the `<IS_HOME>/repository/conf/identity/identity.xml` file within the `OpenIDConnect` tag to manage consent during OpenID Connect login and logout flows.

 - `SkipLoginConsent`:  Skip the OIDC login consent
 - `SkipLogoutConsent`: Skip the OIDC logout consent

-With 5.11.0, these two properties are added to the [Application Management Rest API](../../develop/application-rest-api) so that they can be viewed and modified.
-The `skipConsent` attribute in the **AdvancedApplicationConfiguration** model has been removed the two properties `skipLoginConsent` and `skipLogoutConsent` have been added instead.
+With 5.11.0, these two properties are added to the [Application Management Rest API](../../develop/application-rest-api), so that they can be viewed and modified.
+The `skipConsent` attribute has been removed and the two properties `skipLoginConsent` , `skipLogoutConsent` have been added in the **AdvancedApplicationConfiguration** model of [Application Management Rest API](../../develop/application-rest-api).

 ## Skip challenge question recovery option

-With WSO2 IS 5.11.0, the challenge question recovery option is skipped by default if the user has not provided the challenge question answers set.
+With WSO2 IS 5.11.0, the challenge question recovery option is skipped by default, if the user has not provided the challenge question answers set.
 To revert to the old behavior, you can disable this configuration by adding the following property to the `deployment.toml` file.

 ```toml
 [identity_mgt.password_reset_challenge_questions]